What Is a Mediator’s Role During Family Law Mediation in Illinois?

 Mediators are Bound to Confidentiality

 Many people are hesitant to reach out to a mediator for help resolving their divorce issues because they are worried about confidentiality.
 After all, it is likely that you will be discussing private financial information and matters that are very personal in nature.
 You may worry that the mediator will share this private information with others or that what you say will be used against you if the case does end up going to litigation.
 Fortunately, mediation is a confidential process.
 The mediator does not share what is said during mediation – even if you are unable to reach a resolution about divorce issues and the case goes to trial.
 The only exceptions to the confidentiality requirement occur when a parent makes a serious allegation of child abuse or threatens to commit a crime.

 Contact a St. Charles Family Law Attorney

 Mediation may help you and your soon-to-be ex-spouse reach an agreement about the allocation of parental responsibilities, parenting time, property division, and more.
 However, mediation is not appropriate in every divorce case.
-If you would like to learn more about mediation, contact Shaw Family Law, P.C.
+If you would like to learn more about mediation, contact Shaw Sanders, P.C.
 Illinois divorce lawyer Matt Shaw is also qualified to serve as a mediator and has helped many couples successfully negotiate divorce issues.
 Schedule a free, confidential consultation by calling our office today at 630-584-5550.